luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

    }
 ```

+### [Section 5 — Define parallel mesh]

+[Define a parallel mesh by a partitioning of the serial mesh.
+Refine this mesh further in parallel to increase the resolution (1 time by default, or specified on the command line with -rp).
+Once the parallel mesh is defined, the serial mesh can be deleted.] ([lines 152–157](https://github.com/mfem/mfem/blob/master/examples/ex11p.cpp#L152-L157)):

 We now want to create a new parallel mesh.
 The next three lines create the parallel mesh by partitioning the serial mesh and refining further to increase the resolution.
 The additional refinement level, `par_ref_levels`, is set to $1$ by default but can be modified via user input.